CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

    ![](media/t8-item-4.png)

 8. For the prediction model we will calculate the offset between the billing document date and the actual payment data.
 For this we need to have these date fields mapped to SQL Date fields.
-Therefore, go to the **View JSON Code** **{}** for the pipeline.
+Go to the **View JSON Code** **{}** for the pipeline.

    ![](media/t8-item-5.png)

 9. Add the parameters **convertDateToDatetime** and **convertTimeToTimespan** at the existing **typeproperties > source** element.
-The resulting document should looks as follows :
+The resulting document should look as follows :

    ```bash
      "typeProperties": {